meilisearch/specifications/text/0060-tasks-api.md

 Some specific tasks are not associated with any particular index and apply to all.

-The fully qualified and summarized task objects linked to this kind of task display a `null` `indexUid` field.
+The fully qualified and summarized task objects linked to this kind of task display a `null` value for the `indexUid` field.

 List of global tasks by `type`:
 - `dumpCreation`